 In November 2010 we published ‘Skills for sustainable growth’, which sets out the national skills strategy for England

-In March 2011, an independent review of education for 14 to 19 year olds, the Review of vocational education made a number of recommendations including that we:
+In March 2011, an independent review of education for 14 to 19 year olds, the Review of vocational education made many recommendations including that we:

 - move to ‘per-student’ funding instead of ‘per-qualification’ funding, to make institutions more accountable to learners

 - improve the quality of apprenticeships

-- expand the teaching of substantial vocational qualifications and the teaching of English and mathematics
+- expand the teaching of useful vocational qualifications and the teaching of English and mathematics

 - extend the provision of work experience

 We also consulted on study programmes for 16 to 19 year-olds.

 Using the responses to the consultation, the government published its plans, in December 2011, for the FE sector in New challenges, new chances: further education system and skills reform plan.
 In July 2012, we published our plans in relation to 16 to 18 provision.

-We will shortly publish an update on ‘New challenges, new chances’ called Rigour and Responsiveness in Skills.
+In April 2013 we published an update on ‘New challenges, new chances’ called Rigour and Responsiveness in Skills.
 This explained the achievement we have made in reforming the further education and skills system.
-We have already published a number of reports and plans on aspects of the system, including:
+We have also published several reports and plans on aspects of the system, including:

 - our plan for further education

-- Skills funding statement 2012-2015, which contains our budget for skills and the numbers of learners it will support for the next 2 years, set out
+- Skills funding statement 2012 to 2016, which contains our budget for skills and the numbers of learners it will support for the next 2 years, set out

 - Jason Holt’s independent report on apprenticeships and small businesses, Making apprenticeships more accessible to small and medium-sized enterprises: a review by Jason Holt